molliepaco/bootcamp/REBASE.md

 Tala: Tala is a young Filipina girl Eddie sees in a burning hut.

 Nicky: Nicky is a young man who visited Ruby Pier, and caused the effects that led to Eddie's death.
 He claims to be Ruby's great-grandson.

+Eddie's Father: The antagonist, belligerent drunk, not very supportive or caring towards his sons.